Permian-Global-Research/vrtility/README.md

 [VRT](https://gdal.org/en/stable/drivers/raster/vrt.html) capabilities
 for efficient processing of large raster datasets - mainly with Earth Observation in mind.
 This package’s primary focus is on the use of GDAL VRT pixel functions using python.
-These python pixel functions are used to apply cloud masks and summarise pixel values (e.g. median) from multiple images (i.e create a composite image).
+These [numpy](https://numpy.org/) based python pixel functions are used to apply cloud masks and summarise pixel values (e.g. median) from multiple images (i.e create a composite image).
 These main features are made possible by the [{gdalraster}](https://usdaforestservice.github.io/gdalraster/index.html) and [{reticulate}](https://rstudio.github.io/reticulate/) packages.